teo torriate

 As of late, it seems I've been extra fascinated by the night sky.
 I've bored you with blogs and poems about the moon and venus.
 I even used Venus as a metaphor for my Granny-in-law.
 But I don't think I've ventured there yet with the moon.
 So far, just admiration and fascination.
 When Allison and I were in college, I had to be without her nearly every weekend and summers while I was on the road.
 That was back in the day when there were no such things as cell phones and email.
 Communication was slow, and I was never in the same place two days in a row.
 We developed a ritual.
 Every night at 10:00, we both vowed to go outside and look at the moon.
 We adopted an old Queen song, "When I'm gone, no need to wonder if I ever think of you.
 The same moon shines, the same wind blows for both of us and time is but a paper moon."
 It's great comfort for a 20 year-old, alone and in love, to know that he is doing exactly the same thing and thinking the same thing at exactly the same time as his distant love.
 I had a sense of security and truly felt that we were together during those moments. "its just as though I hold the flower that touches you."

 Twenty years have passed, and the same moon shines.
 Now we're together a lot.
 But not enough.
 Wednesday night at about midnight, the moon managed to peep over the mountain and through the clouds.
 Allison and I were sitting together by the fire under a gigantic poplar tree.
-For a couple hours, the moon would peep out of the clouds as it hovered just above the mountains.
-It lit the dark night like headlights shining into the forest.
-You could read by it.

 The clouds never leaked all night nor all day Thursday.
 We enjoyed a wet, smokey fire and drank in long needed, sleepy togetherness.
 Great comfort for a 40 year-old in love to know that his girl will still sit out under the moon with him - will still fight drowsiness to stay up way too late to speak in his language.